 Mission city manager rescinds retirement letter

-After previously announcing his plans to retire, Mission City Manager Ranger Perez rescinded his decision.
+After previously announcing his plans to retire, Mission City Manager Randy Perez rescinded his decision.

 During a Thursday city council meeting, Perez rescinded his letter of retirement.